 This is important because WordPress may need to access files in your wp-content directory in order to enable certain functions and if these files or directories are not enabled, errors can occur, or WordPress may simply not be able to save your website changes.

-In this tutorial, you will learn how to configure permission settings for files and directories on your server.
+This tutorial explains how to configure file permission settings on your server.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your files manually, then consider hiring a professional, or use WordPress backup plugins.
+If you don’t want to do manual backups, then consider getting professional support, or use a backup plugin.